baptiste-roullin/tweet-to-toot/README.md

 Under the hood is a heavy fork of [Tweetback](https://github.com/tweetback/tweetback) and [a client](https://github.com/neet/masto.js/) for the Mastodon API.

+it works with pictures and videos.
+It even flattens branching threads (meaning: if you replied several times to the same tweet, all replies with be inserted in the main thread.)

 ## Required

 Node v18 or 19.
 NVM advised if it's not your typical Node environnment.